 In one showing at the Salon d’Automne in 1905, his work was featured amongst the boldly coloured canvasses of artists such as Matisse, Derain and Marquet.
 The critic Louis Vauxcelles disparaged the artists as ‘fauves’ (wild beasts), while critic Camille Mauclair wrote that ‘A pot of paint has been flung in the face of the public.’

 8. He found acceptance amongst his contemporaries

 Though belittled by the artistic establishment, Rousseau’s work was admired by his contemporaries.
-When in 1893, aged 49, he retired as a tax collector to focus on his art, he was at last introduced into many in Paris’ avant-garde circles.
+When in 1893, aged 49, he retired as a tax collector to focus on his art, he was at last introduced to many among Paris’ avant-garde artistic circles.

 Around this time, a young Pablo Picasso happened upon a painting by Rousseau being sold as a canvas to be painted over.
-So impressed by the work, he sought out an acquaintance with the genius behind it.
+He was so impressed by the work that he sought out a meeting with its creator.